 - Your beer tent will either send you your prepaid food and beer vouchers or will let you know when and where to pick them up.

-- At Oktoberfest, make sure to be on time, otherwise the beer tent might let your reservation go.
+- At Oktoberfest, make sure to be on time; otherwise, the beer tent might let your reservation go.

-Tips for getting A Table Reserved at Oktoberfest
+Tips for Getting a Table Reserved at Oktoberfest

-- Weekends are notoriously very crowded and it is difficult to get a reservation.
-It is easier to get a reservation earlier in the day (afternoon except evening) or during the week.
-Try for the noon till 16:00 block.
-You can also chose more than one date to increase your chances.
+Weekends are notoriously crowded, making it the most difficult to book reservations.
+It's easier to get a reservation earlier in the day around lunch or during the week.
+The easiest time to book is noon to 4 p.m. on weekdays, but you can often choose more than one date to increase your chances.
 The Oktoberfest barometer is a helpful tool to find historically low attendance days.

-- If you really can't get a seat, consider going to one of Germany's many other boisterous folk festivals.
+If you really can't get a seat, consider going to one of Germany's many other boisterous folk festivals.